LeenaCruz/Third-Party-APIs-Task-Board/README.md

 Alexsander and Stephen for helping with JQuery draggable element and Handle Drop.

-Hector - Handle Delete Element and Handle Drop Element,  catching an error in type of variable comparison.
+Hector - Help with Handle Delete Element and Handle Drop Element function, catching an error in type of variable comparison.
 Line 275 and 277, suggested using console log to check and parseInt.

 Xpert Learning Assistant
 Help with a bug using dayJS
 Hep how to use diff (code line 72).